Medical Care & Research

 Children’s National Medical Center

-After their daughter experienced a life-threatening prenatal medical emergency, Yousef and Abeer Al Otaiba wanted to give back to the hospital that helped their family through an anxious and difficult time.
-So in 2014, the Al Otaibas signed on as co-chairs, along with Bret and Amy Baier, of the medical organization’s annual Children’s Ball.
-Together, the couples raised $10.9 million, the most ever contributed to a charitable event in Washington, D.C. at the time.
+After their daughter experienced a life-threatening prenatal medical emergency, Yousef and Abeer wanted to give back to the hospital that helped their family through an anxious and difficult time.
+In 2014, the Al Otaibas co-chaired the Children’s National Medical Center’s annual ball alongside Bret and Amy Baier.
+Together, the couples raised $10.9 million – the largest amount ever contributed to a charitable event in Washington, D.C. at the time.
 The following year, Yousef and Abeer received the Joseph E. Robert, Jr. Prize in Philanthropy, which is awarded to those who give back after going through a personal incident at the hospital.

 Previously, the UAE provided $150 million to help create the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Hospital.
-In addition to providing expert care and support for children, the pediatric center is also a premier research institution for developing new treatments and specialty care techniques for child patients.
+It has helped to support the medical center’s mission to provide expert care and support for children, in addition to developing new treatments and specialty care techniques for child patients.
 In 2018, Ambassador Al Otaiba signed an agreement to solidify the relationship between Children’s National and the UAE.

 Sports & Community